Security force ‘storms’ South Darfur camp

 Camp El Salam in Nyala has witnessed a series of attacks by militants against the displaced people this week.

 Abu Sharati reported that at least eight people were attacked on the streets or inside their homes during robberies.
-Several mobile phones and money have been stolen from Abaker Yagoub, Mohamed Yassin, Hamad Ahmed and Suleiman Abakar, among others.
+Several mobile phones and money have been stolen from Abaker Yagoub, Mohamed Yasin, Hamad Ahmed and Suleiman Abakar, among others.

 The refugee association appealed to Unamid to resume its patrols in and around El Salam and report abuses in the camps for displaced people to the Sudanese authorities.